ApeWorX/silverback/docs/userguides/platform.md

 docker push your-registry-url/project/botA:latest
 ```

 TODO: The ApeWorX team has github actions definitions for building, pushing and deploying.

-If you are unfamiliar with docker and container registries, you can use the ApeWorX github actions repository to assist in these steps.
+If you are unfamiliar with docker and container registries, you can use the [github-action](https://github.com/ApeWorX/github-action) github actions repository to assist in these steps.

+You do not need to build using this command if you use the github action.

 TODO: Add how to debug containers using `silverback run` w/ `taskiq-redis` broker